 One of our favorite things to do is enjoy a baseball game at the Lugnuts Stadium before having a beer at one of the best Lansing breweries!

-Best Things to do in Michigan Map
+Best Places to Visit in Michigan Map

 When is the Best Time to visit Michigan?

 The best time to visit Michigan is easily the summer months.
 I may be biased growing up in Michigan, but there is truly nothing better than a Michigan summer.
-Between June to September the weather is perfect.
-It never gets too hot or cold and temperatures range from 70-80°F degrees with low humidity.
+Between June to September, the weather is perfect.
+It never gets too hot or cold, and temperatures range from 70-80°F degrees with low humidity.